the Honeywell Retiree Social Club of Arizona

 as quickly as practical.

 furnish the labor at no cost to you; you

 furnish the cost of the parts.

-the particulars.
-It will be well worth your time
+of the particulars on this position.
+It will be well worth

-in not only helping some of your former co-workers
+your time in not only helping some of your former

-or their spouses, but also in keeping the Fix-It
+co-workers but also keeping the Fix-It Guys services

 Honeywell Retiree Clubs

 year closed on April 1.
 Awards will be

 made in the May/June time frame.
 We will